-Have a look at our Skirts Infographic, the Style advice below and our THEN AND NOW shop where will find a perfect Skirt for your stylish outfit.
+Have a look at our Skirts Infographic, the Style advice below and our THEN AND NOW Shop where will find the latest Fashion Skirts for your stylish outfit.

 The skirt is the ultimate feminine staple.
 With so many cuts and shapes available, it can be a minefield to pick which one suits you.
 As trends come and go, deciding can be made even harder.
 With this guide, we will explain each skirt’s trend status and how you can wear it, helping you find the styles that suit you!

 The A line skirt – simply named after it’s A-like shape.
 It sits narrowly at the hips, and flares out at the hem finishing at the mid or upper thigh.
 A classic in shape, it found its fame in the swinging sixties worn by the rebellious teens and young adults of the decade (not to mention being a favourite of style icons Twiggy and Jean Shrimpton).
 Nowadays, it is seen worn by the likes of Alexa Chung and Taylor Swift.
 It became a major part of the fashion scene in 2014 thanks to Louis Vuitton and Gucci filling their shows with the short A-line shape.